stateful/docs.runme.dev/docs/configuration/shebang.md

 title: Shebang Support
 ---

 Shebang is a versatile tool designed to execute scripts written in various scripting languages including Shell, Perl, Python, and more.
-Runme integrates Shebang to enable users to run the script of their choice directly from the markdown file in their preferred programming language.
+Runme integrates Shebang to enable users to run the script of their choice directly from the Markdown file in their preferred programming language.

 ## **Prerequisites**